 EchoPrint uses speakers/microphones for acoustic sensing and the frontal camera for facial landmarks detection.
-It extracts acoustic features from echo signals using a deep learning approach and fuses such features with facial landmarks as a joint representation for authentication.
+It extracts acoustic features from echo signals using a deep learning approach and fuses such features with visual features extracted from state-of-the-art face recognition models as a joint representation for authentication.
 Figure 2 shows the overview of the system design, which consists of two major phases: user registration and user authentication.